 Consider The Cost

-Another thing to consider is the safety issues of both pools.
-As a general rule, above-ground pools tend to be safer than in-ground pools.
+Another thing to consider is the safety issues of both pools, reminds Pool Safety.
+Generally, above-ground pools tend to be safer than in-ground pools.
 Approximately 58% of pool fatalities occur in in-ground pools, while 32% of fatalities occur in permanent above-ground pools, and 10% occur in inflatable pools.
-However, with the proper fencing, gates, and pool alarms in place, both pools can be quite safe.
+However, both pools can be quite safe with the proper fencing, gates, and pool alarms in place.

 In-ground pools tend to add value to a home, while above-ground pools do not.
 While this might not be a major concern for most people, it’s something to consider if you’re thinking of selling your home sometime in the future.

 And that’s all there is to it to decide between these three pool types.
-Hopefully, we’ve helped you come closer to deciding on whether you want an inflatable, permanent above-ground pool or an in-ground pool.
+Hopefully, we’ve helped you determine if you want an inflatable, permanent above-ground pool or an in-ground pool.